KelvinLam05/KelvinLam05/README.md

 ## HI THERE! 👋

-I'm Chee Hong, a self-taught passionate data scientist from 🇳🇱 the Netherlands.
+I'm a self-taught data scientist passionate about data science in general and machine learning in particular.
 I am currently looking for a job.
 Feel free to contact me if you want to hire me.

 I've worked on a few machine learning and statistics projects in classification, regression, NLP, and unsupervised learning.